Country Squire Burns Supper

 SCOT is proud to participate in this event every January with the help of the good folks at The Country Squire Restaurant in Kenansville, NC.

 This event brings together people from all over Eastern NC, and some traveling down from Virginia each year to enjoy the celebration.
 What started off as a small family gathering now has an attendance of 130-160 each year.
-Members of SCOT are kept up-to-date with all that is happening and receive the discounts and privileges that are part of the membership.
+Get details and reserve your tickets.

 Who was Robert Burns and why all the fuss?
 Robert Burns (1759-1796) is one of the most famous characters in Scottish cultural history.
 His importance is immense, not only in terms of his fascinating story and his work…but as a living tradition, carried from generation to generation throughout the World.
 Everyone, everywhere, who joins in the celebration of Scotland, Scottish Heritage or Scottish Culture, will witness references to Robert Burns.